Fullstack Academy: History

 Fullstack Academy was founded in 2012 by David Yang (formerly of Yahoo!, Gilt) and Wharton School alumnus Nimit Maru (formerly of Yahoo!, Bloomspot).
-The company joined the Spring 2012 cohort of Y-Combinator.
-The following year, Fullstack opened to students.
-In 2019, Fullstack Academy was acquired by Bridgepoint Education.
+The company joined the Spring 2012 cohort of Y Combinator.
+Fullstack Academy began enrolling students in 2013.
+In 2019, Fullstack Academy was acquired by Bridgepoint Education (later known as Zovio).
 Founders David Yang and Nimit Maru left the company in 2021.
-As of 2021, Fullstack no longer offers an in-person bootcamp in Chicago.
+In 2022, Fullstack Academy was acquired by a digital skills training company, Simplilearn.
+Under this new structure, Fullstack Academy maintains its brand identity but operates under the Simplilearn umbrella.